platformio/platformio-docs/ide/clion.rst

 * ``PLATFORMIO_REBUILD_PROJECT_INDEX`` - Rebuild C/C++ Index for the Project.
   Allows to fix code completion and code linting issues.

+PlatformIO Project Generator created "File Watchers" configuration to monitor changes in ``platformio.ini`` and automatically rebuild C/C++ Project Index.
+**You need to install extra plugin** named ``File Watchers`` via "Clion: Preferences > Plugins" to enable this feature.

 .. warning::
-    The libraries which are added, installed or used in the project after generating process wont be reflected in IDE.
+    The libraries which are added, installed or used in the project after generating process will not be reflected in IDE.
 To fix it please run ``PLATFORMIO_REBUILD_PROJECT_INDEX`` target.

 Known issues